DavCorSar/TickTask/README.md

 # TickTask

+⚠️ **This project is currently under active development and not yet ready for production use.
+Expect changes, bugs, and incomplete features.**

 **TickTask** is a web application designed to clock in/out and track time spent on various tasks.
 It's built with a modern stack: Django + Django Ninja for the backend and Nuxt + Vuetify for the frontend.

 ---